seiyria/Types-of-Mania/README.md

 *Version 0.3 Update
 - pars.py files need to be reworked, might wait until after I add the rest of the data files to the mod in the next update.

-* General explanation of how the script works.
-May be out of date.
+General explanation of how the script works.
+May be out of date:

 Apologies in advance for incorrect terminology.